 The screenshot shows the 'Create a virtual machine' wizard on the Microsoft Azure portal.
 The URL in the address bar is portal.azure.com/#create/Microsoft.VirtualMachine.
-The page title is 'Create a virtual machine' under 'Virtual machines'.
+The page title is 'Create a virtual machine' under 'Virtual machines' in 'All services'.